 Note: The 2001 edition of the Shiloh Valley Township Cemeteries book has incorrect tombstone data for the old Holy Childhood of Jesus Cemetery located on Rt.
-177. This listing was removed from the current edition of Shiloh Valley Township Cemeteries published in 2011.
-The corrected listing appears in the Mascoutah Township Cemeteries book with the present cemetery and is updated as of 2011.
+177. Holy Childhood inscriptions no longer appear in the 2011 edition of Shiloh Valley Township Cemeteries.
+The corrected listing for Holy Childhood of Jesus appears in the Mascoutah Township Cemeteries book, published 2011.

 Consult our Research Guide, not only for records held by SCCGS, but also for resources held at the local, state, and national level.

 Since the Society’s humble beginnings in 1977, the Quarterly has unique articles about St. Clair County cemeteries.

 St. Clair County Genealogical Society, PO Box 431, Belleville, IL 62222-0431.

 ©1997, 2018, the St. Clair County Genealogical Society.
 All rights reserved.